sclab-io/docker-images/README.md

 The installation script will:

 1. **Check system compatibility** and requirements
+   - Automatically installs Docker if not present (with your permission)
+   - Installs missing dependencies (curl, sed, grep)
 2. **Prompt for configuration**:
    - License key (required)
    - Database passwords (auto-generated if not provided)